samanthakirby/LVPlaywright/README.md

 ## Accessability check
 Interested on your accessability?
 Here's how to read the results of your home page:
 1. Command line: npx playwright run
 2. After the test runs, you will notice in the terminal that there's a json accessability report in the console.
-I have created an assertion that there should be 5 (that's the current amount on the page - ideally we would want 0).
+This test will fail because I have asserted that there are 0 errors but there are currently 5.

-3. For your interest if you're not running these tests yourself:
+For your interest if you're not running these tests yourself:
     violations: [
     {
       id: 'color-contrast',